SUSE/skuba/ci/infra/libvirt/README.md

 Follow instructions at https://github.com/dmacvicar/terraform-provider-libvirt#installing to install terraform-provider-libvirt.

-The terraform template exect a storage pool be defined in libvirt. the default is 'default' but it can be modifed by adjusting the variable 'pool' in terraform.tfvars.
+The terraform template expects a storage pool be defined in libvirt. the default is 'default' but it can be modifed by adjusting the variable 'pool' in terraform.tfvars.
 For creating the libvirt storage pool, use

 ```sh